channprj/til-old/README.md

 # channprj.github.io
-This is my personal git logger using Jekyll.
+This is my personal git logger using ghost...